Accessibility Testing

 digital accessibility

-The act states that a service provider must not treat a person with a disability less favorably than someone else and must make reasonable adjustments to ensure that disabled people are not put at a substantial disadvantage.
-This includes making their websites and digital products accessible to users with disabilities.
+According to legislation, companies must refrain from treating individuals with disabilities less favorably than others and must make reasonable modifications to guarantee that disabled individuals are not placed at a considerable downside.
+This incorporates making their websites and digital offerings available to users with impairments.

 Definition of Disability